bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-2-focus-on-your-strengths.md

 **The Architect**

 This individual knows how to design systems fast and efficiently.
-They are able to a prototype and get a working artifact up and running as a proof-of-concept.
+They are able to prototype and get a working artifact up and running as a proof-of-concept.
 This individual pushes the team's productivity forward.

 **The Social Influencer**